-Airlie beach is one of my favorite getaways within Australia!
-I love traveling to this quaint and quiet town to de-stress from city life about once a year.
-The last time I traveled there was for my birthday and I stayed for 6 days and loved every minute of it.
+Airlie beach is one of my favourite getaways within Australia!
+I love travelling to this quaint and quiet town to de-stress from city life about once a year.
+The last time I travelled there was for my birthday and I stayed for 6 days and loved every minute of it.
 I thought It would be fun to create an itinerary so that you know where to go, what to see and what’s worth your time!

 So, I have written this 2-day Airlie Beach itinerary to give you some guidance!
 Because this town and its surroundings are worth checking out!

 Airlie Beach is a touristy town located in Queensland, Australia.
 Its main tourist attraction is its proximity to the Whitsundays as well as the Great Barrier Reef.
 The town itself has lots of amazing restaurants, clothing shops, and souvenir shops.
 Because you are unable to swim in the ocean (due to the presence of jellyfish) it offers a large free swimming pool with plenty of shade.
 The town itself is not popping, but it is perfect if you want to go on a quiet and de-stressing getaway.

 BEST TIME TO VISIT + AIRLIE BEACH WEATHER

 For this itinerary, I assume that you haven’t been to Airlie Beach before and want to explore its surroundings, first of all, the best time of the year to visit Airlie does come down to personal preference, as September to October is peak season – skies are clear, the winds are light and the sun is shining.
 November – December is generally the quiet season before the rush of holiday goers + the weather is delicious and hot and January to March is the rainy season, so if you are wanting to do the trip on a budget then this would be the best time to go, as prices drop due to the weather change.

 THE CHEAPEST WAY TP GET FROM PROSERPINE AIRPORT TO AIRLIE BEACH